What is the Million Dollar Club?

 My Current To-Do List (Actionable Items)

-- Start putting money into index funds in my Swedish ISK (tax saving account)
+- Start accelerating savings, and socking money into dividend stocks and index funds in my Swedish ISK (tax saving account)

 - Grow my blog (side hustle) to a level that I can live off